Yuzo Koshiro: Founding of Ancient Corp. (1990–1994)

 The soundtracks for Streets of Rage (1991) and Streets of Rage 2 (1992) were influenced by house, techno, hardcore techno, breakbeat, funk and ethnic music.
 He also attempted to reproduce the Roland TR-808 and TR-909 beats and Roland TB-303 synths using FM synthesis.
 The soundtrack for Streets of Rage 2 in particular is considered "revolutionary" and ahead of its time, for its "amazing blend of swaggering house synths, dirty" electro-funk and "trancey electronic textures that would feel as comfortable in a nightclub as a video game."
+The soundtrack also features contributions by Motohiro Kawashima, who also worked at Ancient at the time.

 His CD soundtracks became best-sellers in Japan during the early 1990s.
 In 1993, Electronic Games listed the first two Streets of Rage games as having some of the best video game music soundtracks they "ever heard."
 They described Koshiro as "just about universally acknowledged as the most gifted composer currently working in the video game field."

-For the soundtrack to Streets of Rage 3 (1994), he created a new composition method called the "Automated Composing System" to produce "fast-beat techno like jungle."
+Koshiro composed the soundtrack to Streets of Rage 3 (1994), along with colleague Kawashima who contributed in a larger capacity than in 2.
+He created a new composition method called the "Automated Composing System" to produce "fast-beat techno like jungle."
 It was the most advanced techno technique of the time, incorporating heavily randomized sequences.
 This resulted in innovative and experimental sounds generated automatically that, according to Koshiro, "you ordinarily never could imagine on your own."
 This method was very rare at the time, but has since become popular among techno and trance music producers to get "unexpected and odd sounds."
 The soundtrack also had elements of abstract, experimental, gabber, and trance music.
 The experimental electronic music was not very well received upon release, but has since been considered to be ahead of its time.
 According to Mean Machines, "ironically it pre-dated the 'trance' era that came a short while after release."